time-link/timelink-docs/docs/Tutorial/processing_source_transcriptions/add_your_own_files.md

-# Add you own files
+# Adding yout own files

 1. Can we use a template for file:
 	1. kleio\$, source\$